hanpari/sovereign/source/02/063_enemy.md

 Zhutra's question revealed traits of horror and timid bravery.
 Gromov hugged him amicably.

 "Comfort, Khamal," he said.
 "And convenience.
-What if one of us found your tiny buttocks irresistible, so he would remove unwanted distraction out of the way?
+What if one of us found your tiny buttocks irresistible so that he would remove unwanted nuisance out of the way?
 Do you prefer to pack up instead of Simone, my handsome pal?
 Be thankful.
 She volunteered to protect your precious backdoor virginity."

 "Enough!" shrieked Simone.
 "Enough!
 I'm going!
 I'll be OK, Khamal.
 I asked Sava to give me the spare room.
 He pulls your leg."